software-next/Tactigon-Shape/README.md

 Using Shapes is like building with LEGO bricks, you drag, drop, and connect pieces to create something functional.
 This section guides you step-by-step on how to use shapes.

 Once you are on the Shape interface, you can see some of our example shapes, such as Powerpoint, Braccio voice, and so on.
-On the left side, you will see all your shapes, and on the right side, you can see the snapshot of your shape.
+On the left side, you will see all your shapes, and on the right side, you can see a snapshot of your shape.

 ![chrome_0Pi7DpjX6l](https://github.com/user-attachments/assets/0bb63989-c89a-4e04-9067-00f585e86e09)